wiseupdata/databricks/README.md

 </details>
 <details>
 <summary>
- Credentials set up!
-Click here 🗝️
+ Credentials set up  🗝️ click!
 </summary>

 ### 🛂 Create a file with your credentials